hiroaki-yamamoto/mongoengine-goodjson/README.md

   return jsonify(json.loads(user.to_json(follow_reference=True)))
 ```

-Also, Setting `follow_reference=True`, `Document.to_json` checks the reference
+Note that setting `follow_reference=True`, `Document.to_json` checks the
-recursively until the depth is reached 3rd depth.
-To change the maximum
+reference recursively until the depth is reached 3rd depth.
+To change the
-recursion depth, you can set the value you want to `max_depth`:
+maximum recursion depth, you can set the value you want to `max_depth`:

 ```Python
 def output_references():